neurord/stochdiff/README.rst

 .. code-block:: shell

-UBUNTU (and possiby other UNIX) USERS: if you see the the following error:
+UBUNTU, Fedora (and possibly other UNIX) USERS: if you see the the following error:

 .. code-block:: shell